JustinLee-2020/JustinLee-2020/README.md

 - 👋 Hi, I’m @JustinLee-2020
-- 👀 I’m interested in movie and game
+- 👀 I’m interested in NAS knowledge
-- 🌱 I’m currently learning NAS knowledge
+- 🌱 I’m currently learning UNRAID
 - 📫 You can reach me by robocop_2005@163.com

 <!---